Day 3 – Thursday, January 29, 2026

 My heroes and saviors

-Refreshed, I started riding towards the east, with a secret (well, as of now, it is no longer one) plan of hopping over to Argentina over the Andres.
-The only issue is that a pass - the one I had seen from the plane - lied ahead, with over 3,800 meter elevation.
+Refreshed, I started riding towards the east, with a secret (well, as of now, it is no longer one) plan of hopping over to Argentina over the Andes.
+The only issue is that a pass – the one I had seen from the plane – lay ahead, with over 3,800 meters elevation.

 The pass road was open – why, should it be closed?

-So I it was yet again an uphill ride and while there was still daylight, the next village would have been some 25 km away.
+So it was yet again an uphill ride and while there was still daylight, the next village would have been some 25 km away.
 Better to find a place to rest in the village I was at, in Valparaiso (San Esteban).
-There I found a real pleasant Hostel Berta - it was a hip and cool place with lots of room to chill, with simple, but comfy rooms.
+There I found a really pleasant Hostel Berta – it was a hip and cool place with lots of room to chill, with simple but comfy rooms.
 I paid around €20 and five more for getting my laundry washed.

 Bertha´s hostel